aurbano/Nebula/README.md

 ##Resizing
 If you want the Nebula element to fit the container after resizing, call `text.resizeCanvas();`

+##Contributing
+Feel free to add any issues or send pull requests for bug fixes or new features, they are always welcome!

 ##License
 Nebula is released under the GNU GPLv2 License.